olubunmi-devops/Eks-argocd-new/README.md

 argocd cluster add <context-name>

 ![image](https://github.com/user-attachments/assets/3f8bc397-2ddb-4820-a460-891a208727e7)
-Create and Sync Your Application:
+## 6.Create and Sync Your Application:

 Once the cluster has been added successfully, proceed to create your app and configure your ArgoCD using: